robin-rpr/calos/doc/tutorial.rst

 Network
 ~~~~~~~

-Charliecloud containers share the host’s network namespace, so most network
+Clearly containers share the host’s network namespace, so most network
 things should be the same.

-However, SSH is not aware of Charliecloud containers.
+However, SSH is not aware of Clearly containers.
 If you SSH to a node
-where Charliecloud is installed, you will get a shell on the host, not in a
+where Clearly is installed, you will get a shell on the host, not in a
 container, even if :code:`ssh` was initiated from a container::

   $ stat -L --format='%i' /proc/self/ns/user